paaland/node-jfs/readme.md

 **Upload a folder**

-    node jsf.js --put Device/MountPoint/Folder --folder LocalPath
+    node jsf.js --put Device/MountPoint/Folder --folder LocalPath --ignore .tmp --ignore temp

 This will scan all files (and folders) in LocalPath and upload any new or changed files.
+Ignoring any files containing ignore strings in name.

 Devices and mount points
 =============